-The following information addresses pertinent questions and concerns following the Marshall Fire.
-The City of Boulder's Community Mediation and Resolution Center provides landlord/tenant information and mediation services.
+The following information addresses pertinent questions and concerns following the Marshall Fire and wind storm.
+The City of Boulder's Community Mediation and Resolution Center provides landlord/tenant information and mediation services for Boulder County, excluding Longmont.
 The following information is offered as general information and does not constitute legal advice.

 To discuss your situation or for mediation services, call CMRC at 303-441-4364.
+For issues in the City of Longmont, call 303-651-8444